-The developer may want to advise owners and occupiers of the properties to register with the Environment Agency's Floodline Warnings Direct Service.
+The developer should advise owners and occupiers of the properties to register with the Environment Agency's Floodline Warnings Direct Service.

-Rainwater from the roofs of the buildings should be discharged if possible into soakaways and these should be designed to BRE Digest 365 and approved under Building regulations.
+Rainwater from the roofs of the buildings should be discharged if possible, into soakaways and these should be designed to BRE Digest 365 and approved under Building regulations.